nsommer/dotfiles/README.md

 ```

 ### Installing newer ruby
-The OS X command line tools contain a version of ruby that works for most of the things of course, however it is - as many software from the command line tools - quite outdated (ruby v2.0 in El Capitan).
+The macOS command line tools contain a version of ruby that works for most of the things of course, however it is - as many software from the command line tools - quite outdated (ruby v2.0 in El Capitan).

 First, [rbenv](https://github.com/sstephenson/rbenv) will be installed to manage ruby versions easily.
 I prefer rbenv over rvm because rbenv is really simple and doesn't modifiy lots of things in its environment as rvm does.
 To install rbenv, brew will be used.